 How to Stop Comfort Nursing at Night

-Does your baby want to stay latched on all night, or only stops crying when he’s breastfeeding?
+Does your baby always want to stay latched on, or will only stop crying when he’s breastfeeding?
 Learn how to stop comfort nursing at night!

-It’s not easy when comfort nursing seems to be the only thing that can calm him down.
+It’s not easy when comfort nursing seems to be the only thing that can calm your baby down.
 He’s always attached to you, to the point that your partner can’t even soothe him back to sleep and give you a break.
 Giving him solids or using a pacifier don’t always work.
-How can you help him stop associating nursing with sleeping?

 I hear you, friend.

-At this point in your parenting journey, it’s hard not to crave a bit more sleep now that he’s an older baby.
-You’re long past the newborn stage, yet still find yourself dealing with a night waking multiple times.
+At this point in your parenting journey, it’s hard not to crave a bit more sleep.
+You’re long past the newborn stage, yet still find yourself dealing with multiple wake-ups.
+Don’t worry—with a consistent and compassionate approach, you can help him fall asleep.
+Take a look at these tips to stop comfort nursing:

 The first step in helping your baby stop comfort nursing at night is to break sleep associations between nursing and sleeping.
 Right now, he has a habit of needing to nurse to fall asleep, but that doesn’t mean he can’t sleep any other way.
 He simply has to experience what it’s like to fall asleep on his own.